prometheusresearch/baseline-codebase/src/rex.instrument/README.rst

 ``instrument_vaildate_on_startup``
-    This setting governs whether or not the system will automatically validate all InstrumentVersion definitions found in the datastore upon server startup.
+    This setting governs whether or not the system will automatically validate all InstrumentVersion and CalculationSet definitions found in the datastore upon server startup.
 If not specified, it defaults to ``True``.

 ``instrument_default_required_entries``
     This setting controls internal workflow logic which requires that Tasks